jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 # Getting Started with Elixir

 Elixir is an awesome language that is filled to the brim with exciting features.
-In part 1 we're only going to cover the basics- enough to get started with Phoenix.
+In part 1 we're only going to cover the basics--enough to get started with Phoenix.
 Then in subsequent parts of this book we'll add on more language constructs as needed.

 ## The Elixir Interpreter